Macron under fire for lecturing elderly woman hurt at protest

 Macron has repeatedly been accused of lacking empathy and harbouring an arrogant, dismissive attitude towards ordinary people who complain about having difficulties making ends meet.

-Last year he famously told an unemployed gardener, who complained about not finding work after sending out hundreds of applications, that he only had to "cross the road" to find a job.
+Last year he told an unemployed gardener who complained about not finding work after sending out hundreds of applications that he only had to "cross the road" to find a job.

 He also told elderly citizens protesting over pension cuts that the French should moan less, and described people who took to the streets over his reforms to the labour code as "slackers".